PyLink/PyLink/README.md

 * Python 3.4+
 * PyYAML (`pip install pyyaml`)
 * *For the servprotect plugin*: [expiringdict](https://github.com/mailgun/expiringdict) (note: unfortunately, installation is broken in pip due to [mailgun/expiringdict#13](https://github.com/mailgun/expiringdict/issues/13))
-* *For the changehost and opercmds plugins*: ircmatch (`pip install ircmatch`)
+* *For the changehost and opercmds plugins*: [ircmatch](https://github.com/mammon-ircd/ircmatch) (`pip install ircmatch`)

-### Supported IRCds
+## Supported IRCds

+### Primary support

+These IRCds are frequently tested and well supported.
+If any issues occur, please file a bug on the issue tracker.

+* charybdis (3.5.x / git master) - module `ts6`
 * InspIRCd 2.0.x - module `inspircd`
-* charybdis (3.5.x / git master) - module `ts6`
-* Elemental-IRCd (6.6.x / git master) - module `ts6`
 * UnrealIRCd 4.x - module `unreal`
     - Note: Support for mixed UnrealIRCd 3.2/4.0 networks is experimental, and requires you to enable a `mixed_link` option in the configuration.
 This may in turn void your support.

+### Extended support

+Support for these IRCds exist, but are not tested as frequently and thoroughly.
+Bugs should be filed if there are any issues, though they may not be always be fixed in a timely fashion.

+* Elemental-IRCd (6.6.x / git master) - module `ts6`
+* InspIRCd 2.2 (git master) - module `inspircd`
+* IRCd-Hybrid (8.2.x / svn trunk) - module `hybrid`
+    - Note: for host changing support and optimal functionality, a `service{}` block / U-line should be added for PyLink on every IRCd across your network.

 ## Setup